triticumWheat/OCR-letters-recognition-Nerual-Network/README.md

 Theoretically, if we could get perfect **weight** and **bias** then the b1 and b2 would have a perfect output.
 So, we could say that the process of achieving the best output is the process of founding the best **bias** and **weight**.
 Since we have the expected result b1 and b2, we can compare it to the result get from the neural network to get a **loss**, which is also known as the **lost layer**, and use the loss to revise our **neural network**.
 Due to our result being linear, we need to use an **activation layer** to make the result become a non-linear one.

 # Sources
-All training photos and their labels are in "src". you can also find the specific paper about this neural network in "src". the NN.py is the training module, and the dataPreloading.py is converting photos into 289*1's list and packing them with their labels into .npy files.
+All training photos and their labels are in "src". the NN.py is the training module, and the dataPreloading.py is converting photos into 289*1's list and packing them with their labels into .npy files.